-Arjent LLC, a boutique finance firm with domestic and international outposts, is suing the Securities and Exchange Commission for harassment, slander, concealment of an investigation and deprivation of the right to counsel.
-Furthermore, the financial group claims that the SEC is unfairly targeting small firms as a PR strategy.
+Arjent LLC, a boutique finance firm with domestic and international outposts, sued the Securities and Exchange Commission for harassment, slander, concealment of an investigation, and deprivation of the right to counsel.
+Furthermore, the financial group claimed the SEC unfairly targeted small firms.

 Why Is An Investment Banking Business Suing the Securities and Exchange Commission?

 In 2011, the Securities and Exchange Commission (SEC) launched a routine field investigation into Arjent LLC.
 According to the lawsuit, the financial firm’s CEO, Robert P. Depalo, complied with all requests.
 Regardless, the SEC continued to hound Arjent for additional information.

 Perhaps not wanting another Enron Chewco embarrassment, field investigators seemed particularly interested in three financial entities listed as “outside business activities” for several Arjent employees – Brookville Fund Managers, Brookville Special Purpose Fund LLC, and Pangaea Trading Partners LLC.
 But, according to the claim, “despite Mr. DePalo’s good faith cooperation with the Voluntary request, SEC staff remained unsatisfied and intensified its examination.”

 Then SEC staffers contacted investors.
 And according to the plaintiff, in the course of doing so, “slanderously insinuated to investors that Mr. DePalo illegally withdrew investor funds from Pangaea Trading Partners LLC.”
 The claimant also avers that the SEC “purposefully concealed the existence of a Formal Order of Investigation (“FOI”) while interviewing Mr. DePalo.”

 Weary of the investigation and what he felt was misconduct on the part of SEC examiners, DePalo filed a finance defamation lawsuit.